How to Transfer Your Chase Ultimate Rewards Points the Smart Way

 This is the program that I've transferred the most into over the years, mostly because I love Hyatt's prices for award nights at 5-star hotels, and I'm a Globalist top-tier elite member.
 I'm used Hyatt points to stay at the Park Hyatt Maldives, which I used 100,000 Ultimate Rewards points for four award nights (the price has now gone up to 120,000 points), a trip that would have run me $4,000 out of pocket!
 Top-tier hotels are only 30,000 points a night, even rooms that go for more than $1,000 a night.
 I used some points over New Year's to propose in the Mexican Riviera, which would've cost me a lot of money if I had paid out of pocket.

 IHG, which has the Intercontinental, Holiday Inn, and Crowne Plaza brands, is a program I'm not a big fan of.
 If you're an elite member (which pretty easy to do, since the Chase IHG card gives you Platinum status for free), you won't be given any of your benefits on an award stay.
 That being said, there's value in not paying out of pocket for a night on the road at a Holiday Inn, and they do have some nice properties in their Intercontinental brand to stay at, but those will cost up to 70,000 points a night – double what a top-tier Hyatt property would cost you.
 I value these points at about $0.005 cents per point, or half a cent.
 If you think about my valuation of Ultimate Rewards points (2 cents per point), it doesn't usually make sense to transfer.

 Marriott is not the greatest transfer partner for Chase.
-Marriott has some good properties around the world, and I know it's a popular choice for business travelers, though top-tier properties will run you up to 105,000 points in 2019.
+Marriott has some good properties around the world, and I know it's a popular choice for business travelers, though top-tier properties will run you up to 105,000 points in 2019 during peak times.

 Why do I love Ultimate Rewards points so much?